Products, Reviews & Recommendations

 - Redi Shade Black Out – Paper Window Shade

 It’s important to mention that not all light is created equal.
-Blue light in particular, can stop the sleep hormone (melatonin) production in your brain, which can make it harder to fall asleep and staying a sleep.
-Most electronic devices (cell phones, tablets, TV’s, etc.) emit blue light, which is why experts say to limit screen time before bed!
-So, be on the look out in your child’s sleep space for anything that may have a blue light on it.
+Blue light, in particular, can stop the sleep hormone (melatonin) production in your brain, which can make it harder to fall asleep and stay asleep.
+Most electronic devices (cell phones, tablets, TVs, etc.) emit blue light, which is why experts say to limit screen time before bed!
+So, be on the lookout in your child’s sleep space for anything that may have a blue light on it.

-When looking for an ideal night light, think sunset colors: reds, oranges and yellows.
-Stay away from blues, greens, purple and anything labeled daylight or white light!
+When looking for an ideal night light, think of sunset colors: reds, oranges, and yellows.
+Stay away from blues, greens, purple, and anything labeled daylight or white light!

 Toddler Clocks & Alternatives